mzallaghi4/mzallaghi4.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Service and leadership
+Service and Calibration
 ======

-* Currently signed in to 43 different slack teams
+I have a keen interest in the application of numerical mathematics and machine learning in engineering and science,consequently, any collaboration is welcome!